 Next, why do this?
 There can be a number of reasons as the photo at the top of this post shows.

-Say you and your +1 are flying somewhere and the jets you are looking at are 3-3 in coach.
-If you book a ticket (on another reservation) for your +1 and then you book for you two seats with the Bogo you end up with basically a European Business class product (most airlines over there use a coach seat for business and simply block the middle seat empty).
+Say you and your +1 (a real, actual, living one) are flying somewhere and the jets you are looking at are 3-3 in coach.
+If you book a ticket (on another reservation) for your +1 and then you book for you two seats with the BOGO you end up with basically a European Business class product (most airlines over there use a coach seat for business and simply block the middle seat empty).

 Or, say you are alone flying wherever and are on jets with 2-3 configuration.
 You could have two seats for yourself meaning you have one seat to sit in and one to have the tray table down for drinks and stuff and just about as much (or more) space as a business class seat.
 Not just that, but you could use the under seat storage for a carry-on and still have room empty for your feet.
 Nice right?